visualizedata/data-structures/README.md

 From database to visual representation.
 Interface design.
 Workshop by Jessie Han: How to create filters on the front end.

-**Weekly Assignment 9, due Tuesday 11/9 at 6:00pm:**
+**Weekly Assignment 8, due Tuesday 11/9 at 6:00pm:**
-You will begin writing sensor data to a database.
+Switching gears from previous assignments, you will use an IoT development board and sensors to collect and log data to your local computer.
+You will also sketch your first iteration of the design of an interactive visualization of the data you will collect from the sensor.

+**Final Assignment 3 distributed:** Surveilling your life.

 Debate: SQL vs. NoSQL [1/2 | 3/4]